Editor’s Note: This post has been updated with new links and content to better serve our readers.

 As I mentioned, setting up Google Analytics is a big topic.
 It’s also context-dependent.
 If you’re a public company with a bunch of properties and subdomains, your implementation process is going to look a lot different than a company with an eCommerce shop and possibly a blog.

 In addition, there are many more advanced features you can explore with Google Analytics, but also with how you integrate your data and blend it with other tools.

-For instance, it’s important to link your pre- and post-purchase data.
-To do that, you may explore the option of piping your Google Analytics data into BigQuery to work with there.
+For instance, it’s important to link your pre- and post-purchase data for a complete picture of your customer’s journey.
+To do that, you may add your Google Analytics data to BigQuery so you can work with it there.

 Or maybe you’d like to track offline conversions like phone sales.
-Well, there are ways to do that as well (good post on that here).
+Well, there are ways to do that too (read about that here).

 Maybe you want to set up user tracking in Google Analytics with User IDs.
 That’s possible, too.

 The point is, Google Analytics is endlessly customizable.
 Even the stuff we covered in this article (like goals and events) can be further customized.
 It’s all about your business goals and your technical prowess and resources.